Alicja-Malinowska/ColourPerfect-e-commerce/testing.md

 * product colours are correctly sorted according to the seasons they belong to
 * correct template is rendered for search view
 * correct product objects returned when searched by category or brand
-* mesage error displayed if category or does not exists (in case it was written in the URL instead of clicking a link)
+* message error displayed if category or does not exists (in case it was written in the URL instead of clicking a link)
 * correct products returned for searched phrase (searching in names and descriptions)
 * if search phrase is an empty string (or spaces) a message appears informing user they should type a search phrase first
-* products tuples in search results that contain item that is in th wishlist, contain True as the second value, and thos not on wishlist - False
+* products tuples in search results that contain item that is in the wishlist, contain True as the second value, and those not on wishlist - False